nextflow-io/training/docs/hello_nextflow/04_hello_science.md

 params.reads_bam = "${projectDir}/data/sample_bams.txt"
 ```

+This way we can continue to be lazy but now the list of files no longer lives in the workflow itself, which is a step in the right direction.

 ### 4.3.
-Update the channel factory to read lines from a file
+Update the channel constructor to read lines from a file

+Currently, our input channel constructor treats any files we give it as the data inputs we want to feed to the indexing process.
+Since we're now giving it a file containing a list of input files, we need to change its behavior to parse the file and treat the file paths it contains as the data inputs.

+Fortunately we can do that very simply, just by adding the [`.splitText()` operator](https://www.nextflow.io/docs/latest/reference/operator.html#operator-splittext) to the channel setup step.

 _Before:_